2019 Special Olympics World Summer Games

-The 2019 Special Olympics World Summer Games (2019 الألعاب الأولمبية الصيفية الخاصة بألعاب العالم الصيفية, DIN) were a special olympics multi-sport event for athletes with intellectual disabilities in the tradition of the Special Olympics movement.
+The 2019 Special Olympics World Summer Games (2019 الألعاب الأولمبية الصيفية الخاصة بألعاب العالم الصيفية, DIN) were theh 15th summer Special Olympics, a multi-sport event for athletes with intellectual disabilities in the tradition of the Special Olympics movement.
 It was held in Abu Dhabi, United Arab Emirates from March 14–21, 2019.
-ESPN offered international coverage of the games.
+ESPN offered international coverage of the Games.

-The 2019 Special Olympics World Summer Games was the first Special Olympics games to take place in the Middle East, were also the first to be held in winter/autumn in the host city and the largest sports and humanitarian event recorded, featuring 200 National Programs, more than 7,000 athletes and 20,000 registered volunteers.
+The 2019 Special Olympics World Summer Games was the first Special Olympics event to take place in the Middle East, and were also the first to be held in spring in the host city, and the largest sports and humanitarian event recorded, featuring 200 National Programs, more than 7,000 athletes and 20,000 registered volunteers.
 Since 2017 and following its national policy, the United Arab Emirates coined the term "determination" instead of "disability", referring to disabled people as "People of Determination".

 Host selection

-Three finalists were chosen from the countries which had submitted bids to host the games: Australia, Germany (which was chosen latter to host the 2023 Games), and South Africa.
+Three finalists were chosen from the countries which had submitted bids to host the Games: Australia, Germany (which was later chosen to host the 2023 Games), and South Africa.
 However, all three countries had withdrawn their bids by April 2015.

 In November 2016, it was announced that the Emirate of Abu Dhabi would host the 2019 Summer Games.
 This was the first time that the Special Olympics were to be held in the Middle East / North Africa Region.
-Due to the region's extreme climate, the games were held during the local late winter/early spring season for the first time, from March 14–21, 2019.
+Due to the region's extreme climate, the Games were held during the local late winter/early spring season for the first time, from March 14–21, 2019.

 Ceremonies

 Opening ceremony

 The closing ceremony of the 2019 Special Olympics World Summer Games in Abu Dhabi.

-It was held at Zayed Sports City Stadium which also held the FIFA Club World Cup in 2017 and 2018 and the 2019 AFC Asian Cup.The headliners of the ceremonies included Avril Lavigne, Hussain Al Jassmi, Assala Nasri, Tamer Hosny, Paul Oakenfold, Sumi Jo, Now United, and Luis Fonsi.
+The closing ceremony took place on 14 March 2019 at the Zayed Sports City Stadium, which also held the FIFA Club World Cup in 2017 and 2018 and the 2019 AFC Asian Cup.
+The headliners of the ceremonies included Avril Lavigne, Hussain Al Jassmi, Assala Nasri, Tamer Hosny, Paul Oakenfold, Sumi Jo, Now United, and Luis Fonsi.

 Closing ceremony

 The closing ceremony took place on 21 March 2019 at the Zayed Sports City Stadium where the Special Olympics flag was handed over from Abu Dhabi to Jämtland County, Sweden as the hosts of the 2021 Special Olympics World Winter Games.
 The headliners of the ceremonies were Nicole Scherzinger, Keala Settle, Now United, Hamad Al Ameri, Rashed Al Majed and Waleed Al Shami.
-Before the ceremonies the music video of the game's theme song "Right Where I'm Supposed To Be" by Ryan Tedder, Avril Lavigne, Luis Fonsi, Hussain Al Jassmi, Assala Nasri and Tamer Hosny was premiered.
+Before the ceremonies, the music video of the Games' theme song "Right Where I'm Supposed To Be" by Ryan Tedder, Avril Lavigne, Luis Fonsi, Hussain Al Jassmi, Assala Nasri and Tamer Hosny was premiered.